pspete/psPAS/docs/collections/_commands/Invoke-PASCPMOperation.md

 Verify & Reconcile both require "Initiate CPM password management operations"

 Gen 1 Verify is not supported in Privilege Cloud

+Providing multiple values for -AccountID performs the operation as a single bulk request against the relevant Bulk API endpoint.
+Bulk requests are not supported via the Gen1 API.
+Requires CyberArk version 15.2+, and is only available for Self-Hosted implementations.

 ## EXAMPLES